If you have a chronic illness, finding the best job means finding the job that is most suited to your new lifestyle and health needs.

 You don’t want to associate the place you relax with the place you work.
 It’s all about strengthening your mindset, and a comfy bed may not shout, “go get’em champ” when you have 30 emails to answer.

 I really hope this has helped you get one step closer to making some pretty hectic career decisions up ahead.
+I know it can feel like a monumental task, especially when you're trying to find purpose after a diagnosis.

 Please feel free to reach out to me if there are any other questions you have from here – I’d be happy to answer them.